IntelligentSensingAndRehabilitation/MultiCameraTracking/docs/analysis/smpl_setup.md

 # SMPL Model Setup

-The pipeline requires SMPL body model files for fitting 3D skeletal data to a parametric body model.
+The pipeline requires SMPL body model files for the Easymocap step and for the Annotation GUI.
 This guide explains what files are needed and how to set them up.

 ## Minimal Files Required